-The Compensation Committee considers the following factors in determining each named executive officer's total annual and long-term compensation opportunity:
+The Compensation Committee considers the following factors in determining each named executive officer's total annual and long-term compensation opportunities:

-- the officer's role, level of responsibility, performance, leadership, and experience; - employee retention and internal equity considerations; and - external competitiveness.
+- the officer's role, level of responsibility, performance, leadership, and experience; - · employee retention and internal equity considerations; and - · external competitiveness.

-The Compensation Committee has targeted our named executive officers' base salaries and target STI opportunities generally at the mid-market of the benchmarking data used by the Committee, as further described under "Use of Benchmarking Comparison Data", and target LTI award values generally at the 65th percentile of this benchmarking data.
-The actual compensation for each named executive officer may be above or below the officer's target compensation opportunity and above or below the intended market level depending largely on the degree to which Company and individual performance objectives are achieved, their experience and time in the position, and internal equity considerations.
+For fiscal 2018, the Compensation Committee targeted our named executive officers' base salaries and target STI opportunities generally at the market median of the benchmarking data used by the Committee, as described under "Use of Benchmarking Comparison Data" above, and targeted LTI award values generally at the 65th percentile of this benchmarking data.
+This practice was intended to result in our named executive officers' target total direct compensation generally being at the 60th percentile of the benchmarking data.
+The actual compensation for each named executive officer was above or below the officer's target compensation opportunity depending largely on the degree to which Company and individual performance objectives were achieved.